R\'enyi entropy of single-character CFTs on the torus: AACKNOWLEDGMENTS

-The authors would like to thank Fri{\dh}rik Freyr Gautason, Valentina Giangreco M. Puletti, Matthias Harksen, Victoria Martin, Viraj Merulia, Vyshnav Mohan, Sunil Mukhi and L\'arus Thorlacius, for very useful and insightful conversations.
-Work supported in part by the University of Iceland Research Fund and by the Icelandic Research Fund under grant 228952-053.
+The authors thank Fri{\dh}rik Freyr Gautason, Valentina Giangreco M. Puletti, Matthias Harksen, Victoria Martin, Viraj Merulia, Vyshnav Mohan, Sunil Mukhi, and L\'arus Thorlacius, for very useful and insightful conversations.
+We also thank the anonymous referee for the valuable comments.
+This work was supported in part by the University of Iceland Research Fund and by the Icelandic Research Fund under grant 228952-053.